Think you’re stuck with an old legacy web platform?

 Don’t know the cost of moving onto a modern responsive WordPress framework?

-You’ll need to plan the migration, properly.
-Spend 2 half days mapping out the user journey and working out which pages need editing, cutting, concatenating etc.
+Five Ps.
+You’ll need to plan the migration properly.
+Spend 2 half days mapping out the user journey and working out which pages need editing, cutting, concatenating and expanding.

-We’ve been migrating site to WordPress since 2008 and done hundreds of sites so we’ve got pretty slick at converting content so here is our cost guide, work on approximately 1 day to setup the new framework and 30 minutes per page to port the site to produce a basic migration.
+We’ve been migrating sites to WordPress since 2008 and have migrated hundreds of thousands of pages so we’ve got pretty slick at it.
+Here is our rough cost guide: approximately 3 days to setup the server and framework, and 30 minutes per page to port the content.
+This will produce a basic migration.

-You’d naturally want to enhance your website and take advantage of the advanced features in WordPress.
-A good rule of thumb is to spend about the same on enhancement as you did on the original build.
-You’ll need to spend some time snagging and fixing the site, about a day per 50 pages is normally sufficient.
+You’d hopefully want to enhance your website and take advantage of the advanced features in WordPress.
+A good rule of thumb is to spend about the same on enhancement as you did on the original build and you’ll need to allocate time snagging and fixing issues, a day or so per 50 pages is normally sufficient.

-You may wish to re-think the creative elements, images may need to be re-shot and copy needed to be tended.
+You may wish to re-think the creative elements, images may need to be re-shot and copy re-written.
 Whilst tempting to do this at the re-build phase it is often far better to move this to the subsequent enhancement phase – it will give you better focus and a way to see (and measure) the incremental improvements.

-Websites are living, breathing, digital services – you’ll need to keep on enhancing and improving.
-Again, a good rule of thumb is to allocate at least 1 day per month for thinking and allocate the same as the original enhancement budget, but every 3 months.
+Websites are living, breathing, digital services – you’ll hopefully want to keep on improving.
+Again, a good rule of thumb is to allocate at least 1 day per month for ideas and improvements plus you’re likely to need to pay for hosting, support and basic changes.